dansmyers/IntroToCS-Spring-2021/README.md

 ## How Do I Interpret the Honor Code?
 In the context of this class, my interpretation of the Honor Code pledge is that the work you submit for every assignment shall be your own original creation.
 This means that any item you submit must be written by you and you alone, or in an assigned group project by your group alone.
 Copying a complete solution from fellow class members, previous class members, books, or the Internet is a violation of this policy and will constitute academic misconduct.

+It is acceptable to discuss questions and solutions in general terms with other class members, but your discussions should not be at a level of detail that would lead to you submitting the same work as a another student.

 ## Official Syllabus Statements